-In 2018, no residences were seized in Johnson County for a meth lab.
+In 2019, two properties were seized in Johnson County for a meth lab.
 The Health Department has been working with homeowners to clear properties that have not obtained clearance certificates.
-Nine properties were cleared from the Indiana State Police list through testing, decontamination, or demolition.
-Notices were filed with the Recorder's office on twelve properties that had not been cleared.
-Compliance notices were later filed on two of those properties.
+One property was cleared from the Indiana State Police list through testing, decontamination, or demolition.